-- using condoms (male or female) when you have sex.
-Using condoms correctly is an important way of reducing the risk of getting HIV infection and other sexually transmitted infections. - being tested for other sexually transmitted infections.
-Other infections make it easier for HIV to infect you. - knowing your and your partner's HIV status, and testing regularly for HIV.
+- use condoms when you have sex to reduce contact with semen, vaginal fluids or blood.
+Using condoms correctly is an important way of reducing the risk of getting HIV infection and other sexually transmitted infections. - get tested for other sexually transmitted infections such as syphilis and gonorrhoea.
+Other infections make it easier for HIV to infect you. - not share personal items that can have blood or body fluids on them, such as razor blades.